To grab the Amazon best selling book in Basketball for $2.99, click here.

 There is no guarantee that you’ll win your pool.
 Even with the best strategy, luck can slap you in the face.
 Grandma, who doesn’t know the difference between John Calipari and Nick Saban, picks every sleeper team that makes the Sweet 16 and wins the pool.

 However, analytics can greatly reduce the role of luck in your pool results.
-In about 10,000 words and 7 visuals, this book shows you the best strategy based on pool size.
+In about twelve thousand words and seven visuals, this book shows you the best strategy based on pool size.
 In addition, I provide an honest look at your chances of winning a pool.

 Don’t have a Kindle?
 You can download the free Kindle reading app for your smartphone, tablet, PC, or Mac, iPad.